Missouri National Parks! Welcome to the “Show Me” state.”

 Truman also left his mark in domestic affairs.
 On July 26, 1948, President Truman issued Executive Order 9981.
 This order abolished racial discrimination in the U.S. Armed Forces.
 For the first time, the unfair and unjust policy of “separate but equal” was challenged by the U.S. Government.

-Truman also protected the New Deal, enlarged Social Security, and banned discrimination in federal hiring practices.
+And Truman protected the New Deal, enlarged Social Security, and banned discrimination in federal hiring practices.
 Another executive order issued by Truman made it illegal to discriminate against persons applying for civil service positions based on race.

 A National Historic Site Worth Seeing